hauptkonto/tictactoe-server/README.md

 	)
 	GO

-2) Deploy database, front and back end to AWS [partially done]:
+2) Deploy database, front and back end to AWS [done, but no longer available]:
-  - I managed to deploy a partially working version with some bugs and not many good practices (which was done to cut the development time as much as possible).
-However, none of those compoents can communicate with each other (yet).
-There's some misconfiguration that doesn't allow them to communicate.
-  - The links where the app is deployed are:
-  FrontEndApp: ec2-18-219-194-195.us-east-2.compute.amazonaws.com
-  BackendServer: ec2-18-219-194-195.us-east-2.compute.amazonaws.com:8080 (Must first be started within the server.
-It's not configured to automatically run as a service.
-That's work yet to be done).
-  Database: mydbinstance.c1fitjihlfrq.us-east-2.rds.amazonaws.com (requires a password that I'm not willing to provide right now)
-  - Although the game doesn't work in AWS, it can be deployed and properly played in a local environment.
+  This game is no longer available on it's AWS server since it's not worth it to pay for it's availability.
+Still, it can be deployed and properly played in a local environment.